Table of Contents

 The Dachshund mixed with Miniature Pinscher is generally a healthy dog, but they are prone to developing some conditions common for their parent breeds.
 Here are some that you should be aware of:

 - Intervertebral Disc Disease.
-Any Dachshund cross is susceptible to disc degeneration due to their elongated torsos.
+Any Dachshund cross is susceptible to health issues that involve back problems and disc degeneration due to their elongated torsos.
 If you notice your dog is less active than usual, or you suspect they are in pain, take them to the vet to check their spine.
+It’s important to act fast, as IVDD can lead to a shorter lifespan.

 - Hip Dysplasia.
 This condition is common with small dog breeds.
 It can be congenital, but it can also be triggered by excess weight.